-When it comes to scaling up a call center, one of the most important things to remember is call center agent coaching.
+When it comes to scaling up a Contact Center Solution, one of the most important things to remember is Call Center Agent coaching.
 This usually takes a back seat because of multiple factors.
-Before we go further, let's understand what exactly is coaching?
+Before we go further, let's understand what exactly is coaching.
 Let us try and describe this concept, as well as how it benefits your call center agents and eventually your business.

-Usually, call center agents receive customer service training during the onboarding process.
+Usually, Call Center Agents receive customer service training during the onboarding process.
 This helps them to know the various aspects of handling customer service, customer objections, relevant policies and promotions, the tools, and definitely their goals.
-Once this process is over and they are on job, they need to be coached to improve their skills.
-Coaching is a two-way process in which one person helps the other improve, learn something novel, or takes their success to the next stage.
+Once this process is over and they are on the job, they need to be coached to improve their skills.
+Coaching is a two-way process in which one person helps the other improve, learns something novel, or takes their success to the next stage.
 It's an open forum where the coach and the coachee (in this case, call center reps) converse, share knowledge, and aspire to be the best.
 It's not a one-sided conversation.
-Successful coaches listen as much as they speak to their teams, which means that coaching call center agents can serve a variety of purposes.
+Successful coaches listen as much as they speak to their teams, which means that coaching contact center agents can serve a variety of purposes.

 Some modes of coaching prefer delving into how to make individuals better employees.
 They are trained in better intrapersonal skills and this noticeably improves their handling of clients.

-Some other programs, however, tend to focus on training employees to operate new tools and software which will help them better navigate an ever-changing marketplace.
+Some other programs, however, tend to focus on training employees to operate new tools and Contact Center Software which will help them better navigate an ever-changing marketplace.

-Call center agent coaching has direct benefits for the business and well as for the team.
+Contact Center Agents coaching has direct benefits for the business as well as for the team.

-The use of AI-based speech analytics software should be considered in the call center agent coaching program.
+The use of AI-based speech analytics software should be considered in the Contact Center Agents coaching program.
 The advantage here is that most people will consider corrections from computers more easily than from any human.
 Although the software will customarily help agents develop their skills over time and minimize potential problems, administrators can create customized programs too.
 This can further teach agents how to modify their habits or issues like right usage of silence or keywords in their scripts.

 These techniques have evolved over the years to reflect the best market practices available to industry professionals in the aforementioned field.
-Call center agent coaching as a process is under constant evolution.
+Contact Center Agents coaching as a process is under constant evolution.
 Thus, it is only when companies adopt these basic outlines to suit their requirements will they better their immediate competitors.

 Author Bio: Sweta is a passionate technical writer with an experience in digital marketing.
 Outside work, she is a devoted esports advocate.